junxit/us-congress-bills-117/metadata.md

 - 2021-03-12 — Introduced in House
 - 2021-03-12 — Introduced in House
 - 2021-03-12 — Referred to the House Committee on Homeland Security.
+- 2021-03-13 — Referred to the Subcommittee on Transportation and Maritime Security.
+- 2021-03-18 — Committee Consideration and Mark-up Session Held.
+- 2021-03-18 — Ordered to be Reported (Amended).
+- 2021-03-18 — Subcommittee on Transportation and Maritime Security Discharged.
+- 2021-04-30 — Placed on the Union Calendar, Calendar No. 11.
+- 2021-04-30 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+117-24.
+- 2021-04-30 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+117-24.